EduardoZepeda/coffee-bytes-hugo/content/posts/programar-un-blog-o-usar-wordpress/index.en.md

 ---
-title: "Program a blog or use wordpress?"
+title: "To program a blog or to use wordpress?"
 date: "2019-06-26"
 categories:
 - "opinions"